ysaito2/blog/interests.markdown

     - able to understand how finance will work in this century
 - Con:
     - ways to monetize the business is unclear
+    - hard to predict the timeline of adoption in the real world

 &nbsp;